-Winter in Vancouver, BC, is a special time of year.
-Packed with events and activities, winter in Vancouver is the season for skiing and snowboarding, Christmas events, New Year's celebrations, multicultural festivals, and more!
-Use this guide to find the best things to do in Vancouver this winter, with events and activities for December, January, and February.
+Winter in Vancouver, Canada, is a special time of year.
+Packed with events and activities, winter in Vancouver is the season for skiing and snowboarding, Christmas events, New Year's celebrations, multicultural festivals, and more.
+Check out the top 10 best things to do in Vancouver this winter with events and activities for December, January, and February.

 01 of 10

-When it comes to Vancouver winter activities, nothing is more popular than hitting the slopes!
-Vancouver is perfectly situated for skiers and snowboarders: there are five amazing ski and snowboard resorts--including some of the top venues in North America--just a short distance away.
-It's also ideal for the snowshoeing, too, with trails for every skill level, from beginner to expert.
+When it comes to Vancouver winter activities, nothing is more popular than hitting the slopes.
+Vancouver is perfectly situated for skiers and snowboarders.
+There are a handful of top-notch ski and snowboard resorts—including some of the top venues in North America—just a short distance away.
+Many of the same resorts are ideal for the snowshoeing, too, with trails for every skill level from beginner to expert

 02 of 10

 Since reopening for the Vancouver 2010 Winter Olympics, the free outdoor ice skating at Robson Square has become one of Vancouver's most popular winter activities.
-Located at 800 Robson Street (just across from the Vancouver Art Gallery in the heart of downtown Vancouver), the Robson Square Ice Rink is open from early December 2016 - February 28, 2017.
-Skating is free; skate rentals are $4, helmets and ice cleats are $2.
+Located on Robson Street (just across from the Vancouver Art Gallery in the heart of downtown Vancouver), the Robson Square Ice Rink is usually open from early December until the end of February.
+Skating is free; skate, helmet, and ice cleat rentals are usually a small fee.

 03 of 10